d12frosted/elpa-mirror/gnu/orderless-readme.txt

      (Aren't dynamically scoped variables and the advice system nifty?)

-  If you would like to use different `completion-styles' with `company-capf' instead, you can add this to your config:
+  If you would like to use different `completion-styles' with `company-capf' instead, you can add this to your configuration:

   ┌────
   │ ;; We follow a suggestion by company maintainer u/hvis: